-In their references, your referees should provide their personal opinion of your ability and suitability to undertake postgraduate study, in particular your previous academic achievements, especially in comparison to those of your peers, and any distinct strengths and weaknesses (for example motivation, commitment, independence, ability to work under sustained pressure).
-If your first language is not English, your referees should also include their opinion of your proficiency in written and spoken English.
+In their references, your referees should provide their personal opinion of your ability and suitability to undertake postgraduate study, in particular your previous academic achievements (especially in comparison to those of your peers), and any distinct strengths and weaknesses (for example motivation, commitment, independence, ability to work under sustained pressure).
+If your first language isn't English, your referees should also include their opinion of your proficiency in written and spoken English.

 For most courses you can upload your references directly to your online application.
 Alternatively you may be required to ask your referees to upload your references themselves via our Referee Portal.

-There is no official reference form, but please make sure that your name and the title of the course you have applied for (and your applicant number and choice number if you have them) are included on any documents that we are sent.
+There's no official reference form, but please make sure your name and the title of the course you've applied for (and your applicant and choice numbers if you have them) are included on any documents that we're sent.

 This will usually be your IELTS certificate.
 For more information about acceptable English language qualifications, please see our English language requirements webpage.

 You should supply a statement of at least 300 words giving your reasons for applying and any other information you want to include in support of your application.
 Among the issues you may wish to cover are how your previous education and experience relates to the course, and how the course fits into your long-term academic or career plans.

-For postgraduate research applicants, the statement should also include details of the area of research you wish to pursue.
-For subject areas such as science, engineering and medicine, where the programme of research may link into an ongoing research project, include a brief outline of the area(s) of interest along with the name of preferred supervisor(s), if known.
+For postgraduate research applicants, the statement should also include details of the area of research you want to pursue.
+For subject areas such as science, engineering and medicine, where the programme of research may link into an ongoing research project, include a brief outline of the area(s) of interest along with the name of preferred supervisor(s), if you know them.
 Applicants for research within the Faculty of Arts and Humanities and the Faculty of Social Sciences are required to provide an outline research proposal.
 Except where indicated otherwise on departmental webpages, the proposal should be about 500–1000 words in length and should incorporate the following information:

 - The title of your proposed thesis